-In addition to any civil or criminal penalty allowed by law, the CPO may impose any of the following when it has been determined that there has been a violation of any provision in the Hawaii Public Procurement Code by a government employee:
+In addition to any civil or criminal penalties allowed by law, the CPO may take action against any a government employee found to be in violation of any provision of the Hawaii Public Procurement Code, HRS 103D.
+Action may include:

-- Reimbursement for any sum paid in connection with the violation (interest included). - Recommendation for termination of employment. - Reduction or rescission of delegated procurement authority. - Administrative fine.
+- Require reimbursement for any sum paid in connection with the violation (including interest). - Recommendation for termination of employment. - Reduction or rescission of delegated procurement authority. - Administrative fine.